 Students who are not eligible for free and reduced price lunches according to the criteria of the National School Lunch Program only receive free meals if they attend a CEP‐participating school.

-No. A student transferring out of Madison Elementary will receive free meals for 10 days.
+No. A student transferring out of Madison or Jefferson Elementary will receive free meals for 10 days.
 The student will then be charged full price for meals.
 Families with students transferring out of Madison are encouraged to complete an application for Free and Reduced Price Meals because they may be eligible for payment assistance for meals at their new school.

 How do I come an application for Free and Reduced Price Meals?

 Applications can be completed and submitted online at EZMealApp.com.
 Paper applications are available at the school office.

 Who can I contact if I have more questions?